 Yes, you can use getWrap() to determine if text is wrapped and setWrap() to set the cell wrap for individual cells using Google Apps Script.

-Wrapping cells in Google Sheets is a useful skill for managing and presenting your data effectively.
-However, Sourcetable offers a more powerful solution for data management.
+Wrapping cells in Google Sheets is a useful skill for managing data, but it can be tedious and time-consuming.
+Sourcetable offers a simpler solution with its AI-powered spreadsheet platform.